eine Gruppe Kinder sitzt bei einer Führung durch die Ausstellung "Ozeanien" auf dem Boden. Ein Kind meldet sich.

 Exhibition: Wo ist Afrika?

-In collaboration with AfroKids International e.
+In cooperation with: AfroKids International e.
 V.

 Living together in a globalized world is characterized by migratory movements.
 People travel, fall in love, work abroad, move or have to flee.
 This is always accompanied by an exchange of ideas, things and techniques.
 These processes, which shape our understanding of society, aesthetics, or religion, can also be seen in many objects.
 For example, mutual influences can be traced through stylistic features, colors, or craft techniques.

-Teaching field: xxxxx
+Teaching field: social studies, ethics

 For whom?
 Recommended for grades 7 to 13